Indolent T cell lymphoproliferative disorder of the gastrointestinal tract: Presentation

 ITCLD-GT occurs more commonly in males of middle age (median age 48.4, range 15–77 years in one study).
 Individuals with the disease present with GI tract symptoms which often are serious and/or debilitating and may mimic those occurring in malignant lymphoproliferative, inflammatory, or autoimmune bowel diseases.
 These symptoms include chronic epigastric pain, abdominal pain, heartburn, nausea, diarrhea, vomiting, weight loss, relapsing oral ulcers, relapsing colorectal ulcers, rectal bleeding, and/or night sweats.
-Several patients presenting with these symptoms have been diagnosed with and unsuccessfully treated for peripheral T-cell lymphoma, an inflammatory bowel disease (either Crohn disease or ulcerative colitis), or the autoimmune GI tract disorder, celiac disease.
+Several patients presenting with these symptoms have been diagnosed with and unsuccessfully treated for peripheral T-cell lymphoma, an inflammatory bowel disease (either Crohn's disease or ulcerative colitis), or the autoimmune GI tract disorder, celiac disease.
 It has been shown or appears very likely that these patients had ITCLD-GT rather than the cited diagnoses.

 Natural course

 Most patients with ITCLD-GT have chronic, relapsing and recurring GI tract symptoms that persist over many years.
 In one retrospective study, 19 of 23 patients with CD4+ ITCLD-GT had persistent disease over a follow-up period of 1–14 years (median 4.8 years), 2 of 23 patients had clinical and morphologic (i.e. negative GI tract evaluations) remissions enduring for at least 5–7 years, and 1 of 23 patients developed and died from a large-cell lymphoma of undetermined type.
 In the same study, 10 of 10 patients with CD8+ ITCLD-GT had persistent disease that had not progressed to a malignancy over an observation period of 1–18 years (median 2 years) although one patient had developed bone marrow involvement and therefore may have had disease which was in the process of transforming to a malignant state.
 Other reports have found that the disorder in one patient with CD4-, CD8- ITCLD-GT disease progressed to involve the liver and the disorder in two patients with CD4+ ITCLD-GT disease progressed to an undetermined type of large T-cell lymphoma.
 In another retrospective analysis, 6 of 34 (17.6%) patients with ITCLD-GT progressed to a malignant state as evidenced by its spread to the blood or bone marrow: 2 (5.6%) patients died as a direct result of this spreading.